kermitt2/entity-fishing/doc/build.rst

 First install ``GROBID`` and ``grobid-ner``, see the relative instruction of `GROBID <http://github.com/kermitt2/grobid>`_ and `grobid-ner <http://github.com/kermitt2/grobid-ner>`_.

-The path to grobid-home shall indicated in the file `src/main/resource/nerd.properties`, for instance:
+The path to grobid-home shall indicated in the file ``data/config/mention.yaml``, for instance:
 ::
-   com.scienceminer.nerd.grobid_home=../grobid/grobid-home/
+   # path to the GROBID home (for grobid-ner, grobid, etc.)
-   com.scienceminer.nerd.grobid_properties=../grobid/grobid-home/config/grobid.properties
+   grobidHome: ../grobid/grobid-home/

 Install *entity-fishing*:
 ::